subvisual/subvisual.com/src/posts/2018-06-01-summer-camp-2018/index.md

 ---
+highlight: false
-path: /141-summer-camp-2018/
+path: 141-summer-camp-2018
-title: "Subvisual's Summer Camp"
+title: Subvisual's Summer Camp
+categories:
+  - academy
 author: helena-muniz
 date: 2018-06-01
+intro: At Subvisual, everyday is a day to learn something new.
+Everyday is an intense experience.
+Everyday is a day for exploring a new topic, a new subject, a new idea.
 tags:
   - community
-intro: "At Subvisual, everyday is a day to learn something new.
-Everyday is an intense experience.
-Everyday is a day for exploring a new topic, a new subject, a new idea."
 ---

 At Subvisual, everyday is a day to learn something new.
 Everyday is an intense experience.
 Everyday is a day for exploring a new topic, a new subject, a new idea.
 Therefore, and because we believe in giving back by sharing, we are announcing the return of our Summer Camp!